Tag: Abortion rights

 “[Your] practice of performing [abortions] is disruptive….[and] creates significant exposure and damages to [our] reputation within the community.”

 What on earth?
 “Disruptive”?
 What is this, kindergarten?
 And how does it damage the hospital’s reputation, unless the hospital cares only about its reputation among Catholic priests and other anti-abortion fanatics.
-I don’t think hospitals are supposed to make … Read the rest
+I don’t think hospitals are supposed to make medical decisions on frivolous arbitrary personal grounds like that.

 So let’s check in with the ACLU on the subject of religious interference with access to birth control.
 There’s Texas for instance…